kkensuke/espanso/README.md

 | `;delitem`   | Select and delete a specific item from the saved list |
 | `;dellist`   | Clear the entire clipboard history |

 All clipboard items are stored in `state/clipboard_list.md` with timestamps for easy reference and organization.
+It is recommended to add this file to your `.gitignore` to avoid committing sensitive information.

 ## 🔍 Trigger Discovery & Management
 The repository includes powerful tools for managing and discovering your triggers: